-We've been working with rosacea patients for over 10 years.
-From our experience, while it is possible to hide your rosacea symptoms with makeup, there are many things you have to consider before doing so.
+We've been working with Rosacea patients for over 10 years.
+From our experience, while it is possible to hide your facial redness with makeup, there are many things you have to consider before doing so.
 With the right tools and techniques you can look your best and avoid irritating your sensitive skin.

 Here are our top 10 tips:

-2) Use products with ingredients that have been proven to reduce redness and rosacea symptoms.
+2) Use products with ingredients that reduce the appearance of redness.
 You can often find these ingredients in daily use skincare (cleansers, serums, moisturizers) are applied before makeup.
-Known ingredients that work include Beta-Thujaplicin and Vitamin E. These molecules have proven anti-oxidant, anti-biotic and anti-inflammatory properties that can reduce rosacea symptoms and facial redness.
+Known ingredients associated with reducing facial redness include Beta-Thujaplicin and Vitamin E. These molecules have proven antioxidant, anti-biotic and anti-inflammatory properties that may reduce the look of facial redness.

 3) Begin with a green-tinted foundation that also contains sunscreen – Green hues in a foundation will help reduce the appearance of redness while a sunscreen should be mandatory and will help prevent flare-ups induced by UV radiation.